-Non Resident Parents - If parents of a student are separated or divorced, the parent no longer living with the child may request to receive information from the school via the post.
-To this end, a 'Non Resident Parents List' is maintained, and all whole-school letters, reports and newsletters are sent to those parents on the list, which is updated regularly.
+Non Resident Parents - If parents of a student are separated or divorced, the parent no longer living with the child may request to receive information from the school via Parentpay.
+A 'Non Resident Parents List' is maintained for reports and progress checks.

 JMHS processes personal data about its students and is a "Data Controller" in respect of this for the purposes of the Data Protection Act 1998.
 We collect information from you, and may receive information about you from your previous school.
-We hold this personal data and use it to: support teaching and learning, monitor and report on progress, provide appropriate pastoral care, and assess how well our school is doing.
+We hold this personal data and use it to: support your teaching and learning, monitor and report on your progress, provide appropriate pastoral care, and assess how well our school is doing.
 This information includes your contact details, national curriculum assessment results, attendance information, and personal characteristics such as your ethnic group, special educational needs and any relevant medical information.
 We will not give information about you to anyone outside the school without your consent unless the law and our rules permit it.
 We are required by law to pass some of your information to the Local Authority (LA), and the Department for Education (DfE).